 Few police games manage to deliver on the fantasy of being a detective quite like L.A.
 Noire.
-You play as Cole Phelps, a patrol officer turned detective who is working his way up through the ranks of the LAPD by investigating crime scenes, questioning suspects, and battling against the seedy underbelly of post-war Hollywood.
-As is typical of any Rockstar Games title, golden age Hollywood is perfectly realised here, striking an alluring balance between glamour and vice: look beyond the open-top sports cars and opulent art deco facades and you will find the murdered bodies of aspiring starlets and a city rotten to its core with corruption.
+You play as Cole Phelps, a patrol officer turned detective who is working his way up through the ranks of the LAPD by investigating crime scenes, questioning suspects, and battling against the seedy underbelly of golden age Hollywood.

 Unlike most police games, L.A.
 Noire is all about diligently combing through crime scenes and following up leads, which makes the rare shootouts and chase sequences all the more thrilling.
 Mostly, then, you are tasked with studiously analysing evidence and questioning suspects and witnesses, reading their expressions to ascertain whether or not they are telling you the truth.

 Better still, Rockstar Games have adapted a few cases from the game to form L.A.
 Noire: The VR Case Files – because the only things better than police games, are VR police games.